Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields

 \subsection{Experiment Setting}

 By default, all experiments use dense volume as initial input.
 While CNN is natural for manipulating dense volume, we pre-process the dense volume to point clouds and skeleton graphs for point and graph experiments.
-We present the experiment metrics at the point-level and graph-level.
-The performance at graph-level represents how structural components and connections within a graph are recognized.
-Moreover, point-level dense volume performance evaluation can be achieved using CNN methods, point-based methods with repeated inferences and graph-based models after post-processing (section \ref{subsec:graph_setting}).
-Therefore, the evaluations in point-level across convolution, point, and graph methods are consistent and fair.
+We present the experiment metrics at the voxel-level, representing overall performance, and graph-level, representing performance at key locations in the structure.
+Although voxel and point-based methods do not inherently provide evaluations at the graph-level, we acquire the predictions at these key coordinates to provide the evaluation at key points for voxel/point methods.
+Moreover, voxel-level dense volume performance evaluation can be achieved using CNN methods, point-based methods with repeated inferences and graph-based models after post-processing (Sec.~\ref{subsec:graph_setting}).
+Therefore, the evaluations in voxel-level, and graph-level across CNN, point, and graph methods are consistent and fair.